 Finance

 The current technology struggles to keep up with the complexity of the problems in the finance sector.
 The reason being, various financial procedures involve immense calculation that gets more complex as the number of variables increases.
 With advancement, quantum technology in the financial sector will be able to simulate markets.
 This will also include predicting the relationship between assets and how the change in one area will have an overall impact.
-In fact, the potential of quantum computers is explored in assessing the effectiveness of high-frequency trading strategies.
-Dharma Capital and Toshiba are working on it in Japanese markets.

 Route and traffic management

 Traffic is a major concern in major cities as there are many road users.
 It consumes a lot of time and causes inconvenience.
 Using quantum technology, the real-time traffic data can be shared with the drivers, which will show them the shortest route to their destination.
 This way, it will reduce the travel time and direct them to the route with less traffic.
-Overall, it helps to dodge traffic jams, minimizing the wait times significantly.
-An example is Volkswagen in the automobile industry that used a D-Wave quantum computer to optimize traffic routing in Lisbon, Portugal.

 Application of quantum technology

 Having covered the examples of quantum technology, it’s time we look at its notable application.
+Here are some of the applications of quantum technology:

 Powerful computing

-The complex problems that could take years for classical computers to solve can be done by quantum computers within a couple of minutes.
-This can give you an idea of the computing power of quantum computers.
 Unlike classical bits, the qubits can take multiple values at once to perform calculations.
 Plus, the superposition of qubits allows it to encode much more information than the classical ones.
 Also, as quantum technology offers immense computing power, we can use it to solve optimization problems.

 Better accuracy

 The use of quantum technology increases the accuracy of the system.
 That’s the reason it is being widely adopted.
 Quantum sensing measures electric and magnetic fields accurately along with imaging, acceleration, rotation, and gravity.
 This has led to its applications in aerospace, medicine, and transport.
-In magnetic resonance imaging (MRI) scanners, quantum principles are used to improve the effectiveness by reducing the magnetic field.
-Along with boosting accuracy, quantum computing is expected to reduce power consumption.
-Overall, making it much more power-efficient than modern computing.

 Secure communications